Thursday, August 20, 2026

 The Daily Seattle

-Seattle Home Prices Climb 7.3% from Last Year, But Growth Slows This Quarter
+Seattle Home Prices Rise 7.3% Annually, Growth Slows This Quarter

 Quarterly numbers show the Seattle real estate market gaining value over 2025, with moderation in key neighborhoods.